 Posted at 24/01/2021

-Before getting it down, I was battling my brain out at trying to set up this.
-Especially with Next.js and all this server-side rendering stuff.
-Because of that, I was having trouble using your usual
+Before getting it down, I was battling my brain out at trying to set up this, especially given Next.js's server-side rendering stuff.
+Because of that, I was having trouble using the usual

 But after researching all articles around and asking for help late at night from my dev friends, I got to a very, very, simple setup using these two frameworks.

-ThemeProvider just like that:
+ThemeProvider, just like so:

 tailwind.config.js file and change the dark mode property to class, just like that:

 Now, go back to the

 _app.js file and just add as an attribute to the ThemeProvider a class value: